MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 If you had Network Controller installed on 21H2 version and also had workload VMs on your cluster, those VMs would be in one of the following 4 isolation modes in VM (in Network Settings):

-1. **Default (None)**: Since this mode no longer exists after you move to 22H2, The Isolation Mode in the VM Network Settings page on WAC will be blank.
+1. **Default (None)**: Since this mode no longer exists after you move to 22H2, The **Isolation Mode** in the VM **Network Settings** page on WAC will be blank.
 Note that the VM will still continue to have same level of network connectivity as before upgrade to 22H2.
 To display the correct network settings in Windows Admin Center and apply default policies, follow these steps:

+    1. In Windows Admin Center, create a logical network.
+Create a subnet under the logical network and provide the VLAN ID for which the VM is connected.

     [!INCLUDE [hci-display-correct-default-network-policies-windows](../../includes/hci-display-correct-default-network-policies-windows.md)]

 1. **VLAN**: Since this mode no longer exists in 22H2, the **Isolation mode** in the VM **Network Settings** page on Windows Admin Center will be blank.
 The VM will continue to have same level of network connectivity as before upgrading to 22H2.

+    1. In Windows Admin Center, create a logical network.
+Create a subnet under the logical network and provide no VLAN ID or subnet prefix.

     [!INCLUDE [hci-display-correct-default-network-policies-windows](../../includes/hci-display-correct-default-network-policies-windows.md)]